emory-libraries/product-enhance/README.md

 Welcome to the enhancement request repository for {product name}!

-This repository is dedicated to receive and review enhancement request submissions.
+This repository is dedicated to receiving and reviewing enhancement request submissions.

 * [View existing requests](https://github.com/emory-libraries/product-enhance/projects/1)